octaltree/linearf/README.md

   - Value extensiblity
 * Show the first view faster
 * Respond as fast as if they were in linear time even for huge sources
-* Use vim as a fuzzy finder
+* Use vim as a fuzzy finder from CLI

 ## Requirements
 * cargo
-* if_lua for vim / luajit for neovim 0.5
+* if_lua for vim / luajit for neovim

 ## Installation
 For dein